XOSplicer/comment-strip/README.md

 feel free to open an issue.

-## Compiling and Running
+## Installing / Compiling
+To install comment-strip you can use cargo.
+Simply run
+`cargo install comment-strip`
+to install the latest version.

-To compile comment-strip you need somewhat recent version of rust.
+To compile comment-strip yourself, you need somewhat recent version of rust.
 If you are using cargo, it's easy to get an executable.
 1. `git clone git@github.com:XOSplicer/comment-strip.git`
 2. `cd comment-strip`